From The President's Desk

 When non-European organizations first heard of the General Data Protection Regulation (GDPR), they may have understood it as a European regulation only - and therefore considered it not to be applicable to their business.
 However, looking closer, ...Read more

 GDPR - How to Discover and Document Personal Data

 One of the first steps for organizations on the journey to GDPR compliance is to find out what 'personal data' (i.e. any information relating to an identified or identifiable natural person) are stored where.
 For many organizations, this can be a tedious, cumbersome process, since very often the complete 'list' of all metadata describing personal data is not at hand ...Read more

 GDPR & Personal Data - Context is Key and (Foreign) Key is Context

 A logical data model is one of the important milestones on the road to GDPR (General Data Protection Regulation) compliance.
 Being the blueprint of an organization's semantic data and the relationships among them, the logical data model serves ...Read more

-...
-Are public comments inaccurately conveying the notion that the GDPR only applies to organizations processing PII* of prospects / clients who are EU citizens...Read more
+A not small number of articles and comments repeatedly and inaccurately conveys that the GDPR only applies to organizations processing PII* of prospects / clients who are EU citizens...Read more

 What is Data Governance?